SonderAu/osrs-reldo-api/README.md

     - `npm install`

+2. Set up `.env` file:

+    - Make a copy of `/.env.example` and rename it to `/.env.development`

-2. Start app and watch for changes:
+3. Start app and watch for changes:

     - `npm run start:dev`

-3. API will be running at http://localhost:8080/
+4. API will be running at http://localhost:8080/

 ## Usage